tatianabarbone/lyric-analysis/README.md

 I've been an Ariana Grande fan since 2013.
 Since then, she has released six albums (and counting) so I figured over 60 songs would be plenty of data to explore how her lyrics have changed over time.

-### About the Data

-To get the data I used BeautifulSoup to parse text from two websites: discogs.com and genius.com.
-I pulled the song titles from discogs and using the song title, made a request to genius for the lyrics of the song.
-I stored the data in a pandas data frame.

 ### Goal

 The goal of this project is to use exploratory data analysis to uncover trends in the song lyrics using visualizations of the data.
 Specifically, I want to answer these questions: